handroll/handroll/README.md

     will become the `title`, and the remainder will be converted from Markdown into HTML to become the `content`. `title` and `content` will be combined with `template.html` to produce the final HTML file.
+3.  any other "known" extension will be handled by a corresponding composer (e.g., `.textile` will produce HTML as well).
+See the docs for the full list of known file types.

 Everything else
 ---------------